 “Preventing child abuse.”

 “You mean like my father did to me?”
 And then the story.
 As she was talking to me, I realized how young she was.
 Being a thruway toll-taker is a desirable job in NY, it pays well, but people usually need years of seniority to be able to work the shift she was working.
-She probably applied for this job the day she turned 18, took her civil service test, worked a few minimum wage jobs while she waited for an opening, and worked a graveyard shift for years.
+She probably applied for this job the day she turned 18, took her civil service test, worked a few minimum-wage jobs while she waited for an opening, and worked a graveyard shift for years.
 I could see so much of myself in her; the desire to escape, to survive.
 Unfortunately, the odds of both of us surviving were diminishing by the second, as traffic was backing up all through the exit ramp and onto the thruway.
 I didn’t have any business cards to give to her, and I’m not sure how appropriate that would have been.
 I still see her once in a while.
 She doesn’t recognize me, and that’s probably just as well.
-Hopefully she’s found a better person, or at least a safer place, for talking.
+Hopefully, she’s found a better person, or at least a safer place, for talking.

 A few years ago there was a big lobbying event for the Child Victims Act, New York’s bill to eliminate the state’s Statute of Limitations for child sexual abuse.
 As is typical for these events, lobbyists are put into pre-assigned groups with people they likely have never met before.
 My group contained a therapist, who I had met once or twice before, and an older couple I had never met.

 The first visit of the day got off to an unremarkable start.
 A polite senator seemed to believe that, in a distant district, children probably were being sexually abused by degenerates.
 So I told him my story.
-I told him that I grew up not that far from his district, and that one of my father’s victims was likely a constituent of his.
+I told him that I grew up not that far from his district and that one of my father’s victims was likely a constituent of his.
 The senator was almost in tears.
 The older couple seemed much more awake.
 Throughout the rest of the day, one of them would come up to me, either tell me something or ask me something, then walk back to their spouse.
 I have a high tolerance for strange, this barely registered on my radar.

 The day wore on, and there was an educational talk towards the end of it.
-On my way out, the older couple pulled me aside, and said how happy they were to meet me.
+On my way out, the older couple pulled me aside and said how happy they were to meet me.
 Then the gentleman said “We have a son your age who was molested.
 And you’re doing OK!”
 At the time, “OK” seemed like a very generous term for describing my life.
 But I also realize the value in myth.
-I realized how important is was for these people to see a glimmer of hope for their son; to realize that he may be “OK” in a few years.
+I realized how important it was for these people to see a glimmer of hope for their son; to realize that he may be “OK” in a few years.
 If I could be that glimmer of hope, well, it was better than no one being one.
 And if I was going to do it, I had best do a convincing job at it.
 To me, that meant things like maintaining a healthy weight, not having gashes on my arms… all the things I should be doing anyway.

-I thought about that interaction all through the four hour ride home.
+I thought about that interaction all through the four-hour ride home.
 I realized I’m a work in progress.
 All of us have a tendency to avoid work sometimes.
 If I talk about my story, I give myself “deadlines”, of sorts.
 Sometimes I learn useful insights about how other people have accomplished the same task I’m facing.
 And I can give the same insights to other people who are just beginning their “project”.

-About 20% of American adults are CSA survivors.
+About 20% of American adults are child sex abuse survivors.
 I’m in good company; some of my best friends are survivors, and that has been enormously therapeutic to me.
 When I tell my story, when I connect with other survivors, I’m undoing some of the damage someone did to me.
 I’m defying someone who tried to control me, and I’m also letting someone else defy someone who tried to control them.